Staying Fit in College

-In the United States there is an infamous epidemic that targets first year students known as the freshman 15.
+In the United States there is an infamous epidemic that targets first year students known as the Freshman Fifteen.
 These are the average 15 lbs (7 kgs) that many students tend to gain in their first year of college.
-A study by Web MD even found that on average, a fourth of a college freshman gained at least 5% of their body weight (an average of 5 kgs).
-Despite the importance of focusing on academics, especially in your first year of attending a university, one of the biggest problems on college campuses today is how many students tend to neglect their physical and mental well being.
-As a student you often have to balance academics, jobs/internships, and staying involved in extracurriculars.
-This leads many students to neglect their own health which can then lead to consequences far worse than just gaining a few pounds like depression, anxiety, and burnouts.
+A study by Web MD even found that on average, a fourth of a college freshmen gained at least 5% of their body weight (an average of 5 kgs).
+In my opinion, one of the biggest problems on college campuses today is how many students tend to neglect their physical and mental well being.
+As a student, you often have to balance academics, jobs, internships, and extracurricular activities.
+This leads many students to neglect their own health which can then lead to consequences far worse than just gaining a few pounds — like depression, anxiety, and burnouts.

-In addition to feeling leaner and healthier, working out also does wonders for your mental health by helping clear your mind and helping to alleviate any stress or anxieties.
-Now that I have made the habit of working out at least 3 times a week if I ever go a week without working out I get very anxious.
+In addition to feeling leaner and healthier, I have found that working out also does wonders for your mental health by helping clear your mind and helping to alleviate stress and anxiety.
+Now that I have made the habit of working out at least three times a week, I get very anxious if I ever go a week without working out.
 This has effectively made me prioritize my physical fitness and mental well being.
-These brief few hours a week give you time to focus on YOURSELF, something most students tend to overlook.
-For the brief hour I am working out I am not thinking about school, work, or anything else but achieving my goals in the gym.
+These brief few hours a week give you time to focus on YOURSELF — something most students tend to overlook.
+For the brief hour I am working out, I am not thinking about school, work, or anything else but achieving my personal health goals in the gym.

 Staying active in college can also be an immense boost to confidence and can help you feel better about yourself and your appearance.
 For me, working out has helped my self esteem tremendously and made me feel better about myself inside and outside the gym.
-In fact, I feel the most confident in the weight room, a place that I was once afraid of entering.
-Confidence is one of the most important qualities to have in order to be an effective leader and can be useful whether you are in a gym, classroom, job interview, or anywhere else.
+In fact, I now feel the most confident in the weight room, a place that I was once afraid of entering.
+Confidence is one of the most important qualities to have in order to be an effective leader and can be useful whether you are in a gym, classroom, or even a job interview.

-Another benefit is the opportunity to get to know others in a casual environment outside of the classroom.
-From group fitness classes to club sports these are all great chances at meeting people who have similar interests while also working towards a shared goal.
+A final benefit that I have observed is the opportunity to get to know others in a casual environment outside of the classroom.
+From group fitness classes to club sports, working out in college provides many great chances to meet people who have similar interests … while also working towards a shared goal!
 Group fitness classes can be a great way to begin your own fitness journey because these classes are taught by an instructor who helps guide you through the workouts while also providing motivation.
-On the other hand club sports can be another way of staying fit and working in a team or simply to try a new sport that you may have never played before but have always been interested in.
+On the other hand club sports can be another way of staying fit and working in a team or simply to try a new sport that you may have never played before.

 Another more conventional way to stay fit is to simply start going to the gym.
-Most universities offer an on campus gym that is “free” (covered by tuition) that are often well equipped, spacious, and offer various amenities from dozens of cardio machines, several weight rooms, and even saunas.
+Most universities offer an on campus gym that is “free” (that is, covered by tuition and fees!); on my campus, the gym is well-equipped, spacious, and full of various amenities, from dozens of cardio machines, several weight rooms, and even saunas.
 Those new to fitness can pay a bit more for a personal trainer to help guide them through the gym and various exercises to help meet their fitness goals.

 Being a student can be an extremely hectic time, but it is always important to find time to do things that you enjoy and keep your mental and physical well being in balance.
-Although I have never been athletic, you do not need to be a college athlete in order to reap the benefits of physical fitness!
-Through working out in college I was able to find an outlet that allowed me to escape the stresses of school while also gaining a sense of confidence in myself that I never had before.
+By keeping active and working out in college, I have been able to find an outlet that allowed me to escape the stresses of school while also gaining a sense of confidence in myself that I never had before.
 Even now while abroad I have made sure to find ways to stay active despite not having the easy on campus gym access that I once had.
 Spend just a month consistently staying active and in no time you will see your body and mind thanking you!